magento/merchdocs/src/marketing/variables-custom.md

    ![Page Builder stage]({% link images/images-ee/variable-custom-pagebuilder-stage.png %}){: .zoom}
    _PageBuilder Stage and Panel_

-1. In the list, select the custom variable that you want to insert.
-Then, click <span class="btn">Insert Variable</span>.
+1. In the list, select the custom variable that you want to insert and click <span class="btn">Insert Variable</span>.

    ![New custom variable]({% link images/images-ee/variable-custom-insert-select.png %}){: .zoom}
    _Select Custom Variable_